As soon as you decide to learn the guitar, you’ll need to familiarize yourself with all the great guitarists who have come before you.

 To be considered an excellent musician, one must be able to create emotion and energy from one’s music and give the listener chills.
 The great guitarists, in turn, inspire guitar instructors who give guitar lessons.

-And who wouldn’t dream of having a guitar lesson by the great Jimmy Hendrix?
+And who wouldn’t dream of having a guitar lesson by the great Jimi Hendrix?

 With all of the guitarists gracing our list having been connected to the world of music for several years if not decades, we are quite confident that these successful musicians are in fact deeply rooted to the music, in spite of their obvious fame.
 Even if you are doing a job simply to please people and to make money, it can be hard to keep up the pretense for thirty odd years, with cameras following you around 24/7!